 If you require support relating to your mental health, our halls team is on site 24/7 and available to assist you.
 AUB offers a range of student support services including Wellbeing, Counselling and drop-in sessions during the hours of 08.30–17.00 Monday to Friday.
 Outside these hours, you can also access University Retreat, located next to Talbot House, which is a crisis walk-in centre open from 14.00 until 21.00 Monday to Saturday.
 We also have a number of external support services – you can refer to this page for more information.

 Important information about Halls of Residence

-You must have firmly accepted an offer to study before you are able to book a room in halls of residence.
+- You must have firmly accepted an offer to study before you're able to book a room in halls of residence.

-You'll be able to select your preferred Halls of Residence and room type, subject to availability.
-Allocation is at the sole discretion of AUB; there is no right of appeal against allocation of rooms in halls.
+- You'll be able to select your preferred Halls of Residence and room type, subject to availability.
+Allocation is at the sole discretion of AUB; there's no right of appeal against allocation of rooms in halls.

 - The rent per week is detailed on the individual halls boxes above and is paid termly in advance.